 It all depends on how you use your computer.

-If you use your computer for anything else, it’s likely that you need to be using one made in the last four years.
-This is especially true of Apple computers, which only started using Intel processors in 2006 and Unix operating systems in 2001.
+If you use your computer for anything else, it’s likely that you will need to be using one made in the last four years.
+This is especially true of Apple computers which only started using Intel microchip processors in 2006 and Unix Operating Systems in 2001.
 An Apple powerbook G4 just can’t keep up with BBC iPlayer any more (it’s Adobe’s Flash Player that is causing the problem and not the BBC or your broadband service).

-Four years, that’s all?
+Four years, is that all?
 (David Bowie said it was Five)

 WiFi started to appear in our homes and offices around the late 1990s, then in 2003 the WiFi elves made it go faster with a new specification (802.11g) so all of the old WiFi boxes had to be replaced.
 Then in 2007 they did it again with another new faster than ever before specification (802.11N).
 It’s almost time for another new specification.
 You can see the same (roughly) four year pattern more obviously in Microsoft’s Operating System naming conventions – Windows 95, Windows 98, Windows XP, Windows Vista and Windows 7